Pricing

 • Salt taken, let’s look at pricing manager surveys

-Value Pricing: Price in (cost, wtp)
+Value Pricing: Price in (Cost, WTP)

 • But… how do you learn wtp?
 Esp. if you have not sold before?